veracity/veracity-quickstart-samples/101-developerStorage/README.md

 - Create a stored access policy to manage signatures on a container's resources
 - Test the shared access signatures in a client application

+The client application will test the created containers and blobs, and show how to operate on them.